DrayOdev/Godot-basics/README.md

+NEW CONTENT ADDED!
+MICROPHONE DETECTION FOR GODOT 4.4.1

 Hey all!
 Sorry i havent added to this place in a while i do plan to continue adding stuff!

 To explain a little I got granted the chance to work on a project that I just couldnt turn down and since then I've been busy every day working on it.
 I plan to return to updating this repository